 Top 10 Distractions for New Drivers [SLIDESHOW]

-In 2011, 10 percent of crashes with injuries were reportedly caused by distracted driving, according to the National Highway Traffic Safety Administration.
+In 2012, an estimated 421,000 people were injured in accidents involving a distracted driver, according to the National Highway Traffic Safety Administration.
 Here are some of the top distractions that could potentially cause problems for drivers — whether they are first-timers or experienced behind the wheel.

 Texting is one of the most dangerous things a new driver can do.
 It takes their eyes off the road and slows their reaction time, which could potentially lead to an accident.
 Instead of answering a text message while on the road, drivers should wait until they are safely parked, or -- if it's so urgent they can't wait -- pull over somewhere safe to respond.